uhlissuh/ample/docs/_posts/2018-05-28-apology-new-bipoc-functionality.md

 ---
 layout: post
-title: "An Apology, and new Ample functionality for BIPOC"
+title: "An Apology, and New Ample Functionality for BIPOC"
 author: Ample Team
 excerpt_separator: <!--more-->